SeedBlink Blog

 The best way to determine how to split equity is to consider the specific circumstances of your company and your team.
 Have a frank and open discussion about your contributions, expertise, roles, and risk tolerance, and you can develop a fair and beneficial equity split for everyone involved.

-If you plan on raising money from investors, consider a weighted equity split or an options pool.
+If you plan on raising money from investors, consider a weighted equity split and/or an options pool.

 One last thing: if you need help splitting equity with your co-founders, it is a good idea to seek professional advice from an attorney or accountant specializing in startup law or accounting.